 The State obligations associated with CDWR Energy purchases would be relieved through debt financing of past obligations and allocation of forward obligations.

-6.1 Contingent upon the resolution of Section 5 as proposed by large customers, CDWR past debt repayment would be allocated on an equal cents per kWh basis among all customers.
+6.1 Contingent upon the resolution of Section 5 as proposed by large customers, CDWR past debt repayment would be recovered from all customers on an equal cents per kWh basis, through a non-bypassable dedicated rate component.

-Current law should be modified to ensure that bonds issued for repayment of CDWR obligations are backed only by a dedicated rate component.
+Current law should be modified to ensure that bonds issued for repayment of CDWR obligations are backed only by the dedicated rate component.
 The bonds should be independent of the revenue streams associated with CDWR power.

-“Stranded” costs associated with CDWR forward obligations would be allocated among all customers on an equal cents per kWh basis.
-Small customers proposed, subject to further discussion, a cap on allocation to core customers based on market prices.
+“Stranded” costs associated with CDWR forward obligations would initially be allocated among all customers on a nonbypassable, equal cents per kWh basis.
+Small customers proposed, subject to further discussion, a cap on the allocation to core customers based on market prices.
+Under this concept, as market prices decline and direct access becomes comparatively more attractive, departing customers would pay a greater proportion of resulting CDWR stranded costs in the form of an exit fee.

 6.4 No allocation of past debt or forward obligations to new or incremental load served by new or expanded customer-specific generation.